LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/06-Webhooks in Microsoft Teams/01-Exercise-outgoing-webhooks.md

 For the Microsoft 365 tenant, follow the instructions on [Microsoft Teams: Prepare your Microsoft 365 tenant](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) for obtaining a developer tenant if you don't currently have a Microsoft 365 account.
 Make sure you have also enabled Microsoft Teams for your organization.

 Microsoft Teams must be configured to enable custom apps and allow custom apps to be uploaded to your tenant to build custom apps for Microsoft Teams.
-Follow the instructions on the same **Prepare your Microsoft 365 tenant** page mentioned above.
+Follow the instructions on the same **Prepare your Microsoft 365 tenant** page mentioned previously.

 You'll use Node.js to create custom Microsoft Teams tabs in this module.
-The exercises in this module assume you've the following tools installed on your developer workstation.
+The exercises in this module assume you have the following tools installed on your developer workstation.

 > [!IMPORTANT]
 > In most cases, installing the latest version of the following tools is the best option.
 The versions listed here were used when this module was published and last tested.